Scilab-RL/Scilab-RL/README.md

 * Easy development of new robotic simulation and real robot environments based on MuJoCo, CoppeliaSim, and PyBullet.
 * Smoke and performance testing
 * Compatibility between a multitude of state-of-the-art algorithms for quick empirical comparison and evaluation.
+* A focus on goal-conditioned reinforcement learning with hindsight experience replay to avoid environment-specific reward shaping.

 ## Table of Contents